 So while we can take too much cannabis and feel ill effects, it’s practically impossible for a human to overdose on cannabis lethally.

 Sparse densities in lower brainstem areas controlling cardiovascular and respiratory functions may explain why high doses of delta 9-tetrahydrocannabinol are not lethal.

 How Much Cannabis Can A Human Safely Consume?

 As you may have gathered by now, it’s possible to consume a tremendous amount of cannabis with no ill effect – but just how much are we talking about here?
 Let’s take a look.

 The way scientists typically work out a lethal dose of a substance is by giving it to a sample group of animals and seeing how much of the substance is needed to kill at least fifty percent of the animals.
 That dose is then called the LD-50 (“Lethal Dose, 50%”).

-Alcohol, heroin, cocaine, and even some drugs that many people consider relatively safe, such as ecstasy – all of these can actually kill you pretty quickly if you take ten times the “normal” dose, or even less in some cases.
+Alcohol, heroin, cocaine, and even some drugs that many people consider relatively safe, such as ecstasy – all of these can kill you pretty quickly if you take ten times the “normal” dose, or even less in some cases.

-First of, let’s think about the effective dose of THC, which can be as little as 10mg.
+First of all, let’s think about the effective dose of THC, which can be as little as 10mg.
 At an LD-50 of 40,000, you’d have to consume 400,000mg – 400 grams of pure THC – to reach that lethal dose.
 An average human weighs 62 kg – meaning that you’d need 6,451.7mg/kg to hit the lethal dose!

-So if you had a cannabis extract that tested out at 90% THC, you’d need to consume 444g of it in order to even come close to the possibility of dying.
+So if you had a cannabis extract that tested out at 90% THC, you’d need to consume 444g of it in order even to come close to the possibility of dying.

 Let us know what you think in the comments!